scorpido74/azure-docs.nl-nl/articles/active-directory-b2c/active-directory-b2c-user-migration.md

     }
     ```

-### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Stap 4,2: Implementeer uw webtoepassing naar Azure App Service
+### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Step 4.2: Deploy your web application to Azure App Service

-Klik in Solution Explorer met de rechter muisknop op de `AADB2C.UserMigration.API`en selecteer publiceren....
-Volg de instructies om naar Azure App Service te publiceren.
-Zie [uw app implementeren voor Azure app service][AppService-Deploy]voor meer informatie.
+In Solution Explorer, right-click on the `AADB2C.UserMigration.API`, select "Publish...".
+Follow the instructions to publish to Azure App Service.
+For more information, see [Deploy your app to Azure App Service][AppService-Deploy].

-### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Stap 4,3: een technische profiel en technische profiel validatie aan uw beleid toevoegen
+### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Step 4.3: Add a technical profile and technical profile validation to your policy

-1. Vouw in Solution Explorer ' Solution items ' uit en open het beleids bestand *TrustFrameworkExtensions.
-XML* .
+1. In Solution Explorer, expand "Solution Items", and open the *TrustFrameworkExtensions.xml* policy file.
-1. Wijzig `TenantId`, `PublicPolicyUri` en `<TenantId>` velden van `yourtenant.onmicrosoft.com` in de naam van uw Tenant.
+1. Change `TenantId`, `PublicPolicyUri` and `<TenantId>` fields from `yourtenant.onmicrosoft.com` to the name of your tenant.
-1. Vervang onder het element `<TechnicalProfile Id="login-NonInteractive">` alle exemplaren van `ProxyIdentityExperienceFrameworkAppId` en `IdentityExperienceFrameworkAppId` met de toepassings-Id's die zijn geconfigureerd in [aan de slag met aangepaste beleids regels][B2C-GetStartedCustom].
+1. Under the `<TechnicalProfile Id="login-NonInteractive">` element, replace all instances of `ProxyIdentityExperienceFrameworkAppId` and `IdentityExperienceFrameworkAppId` with the Application IDs configured in [Getting started with custom policies][B2C-GetStartedCustom].
-1. Zoek het volgende XML-fragment onder het knoop punt `<ClaimsProviders>`.
-Wijzig de waarde van `ServiceUrl` zodat deze verwijst naar de Azure App Service URL.
+1. Under the `<ClaimsProviders>` node, find the following XML snippet.
+Change the value of `ServiceUrl` to point to your Azure App Service URL.

     ```XML
     <ClaimsProvider>